THE EDGE OF SPACE AND THE END OF TIME |

 The mathematician G.D.
 Birkhoff's theorem[vi] states that the general solution to Einstein’s field equations for any spherically symmetrical object must be the Schwarzschild metric.
 According to Birkhoff, then, a spherical cutout or void in the manifold would appear to be the same as a normal massive object.
 And importantly, black holes can be any size at all, including subatomic.
 Indeed, Stanford physicist Leonard Susskind and others have noted that elementary particles would be indistinguishable from black holes of equal size.

-If the spacetime manifold has a structure, all forms of matter might ultimately be seen as built of distortions in that structure caused by various kinds of black hole cavitation bubbles.
-All matter may be, at the deepest possible level, nothing more than the warped space caused by voids in space.
+If the spacetime manifold has a structure, all forms of matter might ultimately be seen as built of distortions in that structure caused by the various kinds of black hole cavitation bubbles (charged or uncharged, spinning or not spinning, right or left-handed, etc.).
+All matter, in other words, may be, at the deepest possible level, nothing more than the warped space caused by voids in the spacetime manifold.

-Stephen Wolfram, in his 2002 publication A New Kind Of Science, sums up the situation succinctly:
+Stephen Wolfram, in his 2002 publication A New Kind of Science, appears inclined toward the same conclusion:

 "... it seems much more plausible that both space and its contents should somehow be made of the same stuff---so that space becomes the only thing in the universe."